-A City Department's first question should be, what is my procurement methodology?
+A City Department's first question should be when ready to purchase a good or service is, what do I need?
+The follow-up question is then, what is my procurement methodology?
 Every purchase made by the City shall have an authorized methodology approved by Purchasing.
 There are several ways for a City Department to initiate a purchase.
 The key is identifying what the need is and then identifying how to proceed with the purchase.